MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 	   ![Screenshot showing the Your Surface page in the Surface app.](images/shm-fig1.png)

-   - If the UEFI version is earlier than *694.2938.768.0*, get a current version by using Windows Update.
+   - If the UEFI version is earlier than version 694.2938.768.0, you will need to obtain a current version by either installing the Window 10 Team 2020 Update Bare Metal Recovery (BMR) image, or by using Windows Update.

 To update the UEFI by using Windows Update:

 1. On your Surface Hub 2S, sign in as **Admin**.